swiftlang/swift-evolution/proposals/NNNN-existential-any.md

 ### Semantics of explicit existential types

 The semantics of `any` types are the same as existential types today.
-Explicit `any` can only be applied to protocols and protocol compositions; `any` cannot be applied to nominal types, structural types, and type parameters:
+Explicit `any` can only be applied to protocols and protocol compositions, or metatypes thereof; `any` cannot be applied to nominal types, structural types, type parameters, and protocol metatypes:

 ```swift
 struct S {}